bathom14/GravebloomReference/content/002 Races/Gnome/Gnome.md

 * If any effect would modify the result of the forage roll, the final value may not exceed 24.

 #### Mushroom Table
 Roll a number of d4 equal to your proficiency bonus.
 Then, select a mushrom with a roll value equal to or less than than your roll.
-If your roll exceeds the roll value of the mushroom you selected, you recieve a number of additional mushrooms of the same type equal to the difference between your rolled total and the roll value of the mushroom you selected.
+If your roll exceeds the roll value of the mushroom you selected, you receive a number of additional mushrooms of the same type equal to the difference between your rolled total and the roll value of the mushroom you selected.

 | Roll | Mushroom | Wt.|
 |:----:| :-------:|:--:|